Platinum Jewelry 101: What to Know Before You Buy

 Earrings and necklaces can go much longer without developing patina, because they don’t get bumped against hard surfaces as often.

 If you like vintage platinum pieces that look like they tell a story, you might be a fan of patina.
-And if you have a diamond ring, patina can help its gemstones look brighter by contrast.
+And if you have a platinum engagement ring, patina can help the diamond color look brighter by contrast.

 But if you prefer the gleam of polished platinum, you can take your jewelry for professional polishing when it starts to look dull, which will restore its bright shine.
 The cost for this service is around $30 to $60 per treatment.